bbacskay/RoboRecon/README.md

 * Write or record video for tutorials for other teams to follow for how to set up the environment
 * Share the questions that you will set up your copy of the app to ask

+## Installation

+Install the required dependencies with bower: bower install

 ## Contact

 To contact the Category 5 app development team to ask questions or provide feedback, there are several avenues: